The specific name mertensii was given to this species in honor of the botanist Franz Carl Mertens (1764-1831), five years after his death.

 This species starts to flower in late June and the fruits persist into September, but toward the end of this season they are starting to disarticulate.
 Therefore, the best time to survey for this species is in July or August.

-The time of year you would expect to find Northern Bentgrass flowering and fruiting in New York.
+The time of year you would expect to find Northern Bent flowering and fruiting in New York.

 Agrostis mertensii Trin.